Students Nominate Teachers for Teacher of The Year

 By the end of February, the voting will be closed and the Teacher of the Year for 2019 will be announced.

-Lexie Diekroeger, junior, is the Social Media Editor for MHSNews.
-She is involved in cheerleading, ultimate frisbee, and is a member of the Junior Class...
+Lexie Diekroeger, senior, is a staff reporter MHSNews.
+She is involved in cheerleading and is a member of the Senior Class Advisory.